misterek/aws_transfer_playground/README.md

 * Only support SFTP
 * AWS Manages users.
 This limits you to _only_ keys.

-## Fully Managed, Private

-Same as above but with an endpoint in a VPC.
-This allows attaching a SG for whitelisting IP's.

 ## Lambda for Authentication (Secrets)

 If you want to allow people to use passwords, you need to handle it yourself.
 Essentailly, Transfer calls a Lambda, and that Lambda can do whatever you want it to.